 For more than thirty years, Greig Ashurst has developed an impressive conducting and teaching career in many facets of music, technology, and educational philosophy across the United States.
 A native of Lafayette, LA, he has served as a music educator in public and private schools and universities in Louisiana, North Carolina, and Texas.
-Currently, Mr. Ashurst is Director of Bands and Director of Technology at Cathedral-Carmel School where he was selected at the 2016-2017 “Teacher of the Year”; an honor for which he was selected twice previously at North Vermilion High School in Maurice, LA in 2009 and CW Stanford Middle School in Hillsborough, NC in 2003.
+Currently, Mr. Ashurst is Director of Bands and Director of Technology at Cathedral-Carmel School, where he was selected as the 2016-2017 “Teacher of the Year," an honor for which he was selected twice previously at North Vermilion High School in Maurice, LA in 2009 and CW Stanford Middle School in Hillsborough, NC in 2003.
 Additionally, he serves as Youth Music and instrumental Director and staff arranger at Asbury United Methodist Church of Lafayette, LA.

-In addition to his current posts, since his return to Lafayette, LA in 2005, Greig Ashurst has held positions as the conductor of the Acadiana Symphony Conservatory Orchestra from 2007–2011, including a guest conducting appearance with the Acadiana Symphony Orchestra in 2009.
+In addition to his current posts, since his return to Lafayette, LA, in 2005, Greig Ashurst has held positions as the conductor of the Acadiana Symphony Conservatory Orchestra from 2007–2011, including a guest conducting appearance with the Acadiana Symphony Orchestra in 2009.
 Additionally, he worked as Director of Music at Grace Presbyterian Church from 2006–2013 and taught both instrumental and choral music at North Vermilion High School from 2005–2012.

 Greig Ashurst began his career as a percussionist.
 After completing his Bachelor of Music Education at the University of Louisiana-Lafayette, Mr. Ashurst enjoyed a successful teaching career in Louisiana and North Carolina.
 In 2003, he moved to Dallas, TX to study instrumental conducting at the Meadows School of the Arts at Southern Methodist University.
 After earning a Master of Music degree at SMU, he returned to Louisiana.
-He performs regularly with the Acadiana Symphony, Chorale Acadienne, The Acadian Winds, and other local ensembles.
+He performs regularly with the Acadiana Symphony, the Chorale Acadienne, The Acadian Winds, and other local ensembles.

 As a clinician, Mr. Ashurst has had an illustrious career teaching, conducting, and presenting clinics, workshops, and keynote addresses throughout the United States.
 Recent and upcoming engagements include teaching clinics and conducting choral and instrumental ensembles throughout the US.